gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Scaladoc stylesheet deprecated

-The [ScalaDocOptions.styleSheet](javadoc/org/gradle/api/tasks/scala/ScalaDocOptions.html#setStyleSheet(java.io.File)) property has been deprecated.
+The <a href="javadoc/org/gradle/api/tasks/scala/ScalaDocOptions.html#setStyleSheet(java.io.File)">ScalaDocOptions.styleSheet</a> property has been deprecated.
 The current (Scala 2.11.8 and later) Scaladoc Ant task does not support this property any more.

 <!--